Irish central bank investigates insurance mis-selling

-It said the banks - Bank of Ireland, Allied Irish Banks, Educational Building Society (EBS), GE Money, Permanent TSB (PTSB) and Royal Bank of Scotland's Ulster Bank - have been ordered to review sales of the insurance product since August 2007.
+It said the banks - Bank of Ireland (BKIR.I), Allied Irish Banks (ALBK.I), Educational Building Society (EBS), GE Money, Permanent TSB (PTSB) and Royal Bank of Scotland's (RBS.L) Ulster Bank - have been ordered to review sales of the insurance product since August 2007.

-Britain's banks have already set aside over 10 billion pounds ($16 billion) to compensate customers wrongly sold PPI alongside loans and mortgages in one of the country's worst consumer financial scandals.
+Britain's banks have already set aside over 10 billion pounds to compensate customers wrongly sold PPI alongside loans and mortgages in one of the country's worst consumer financial scandals.

 Policies were meant to cover repayments if customers fell ill or lost their jobs but were often sold to people who would not have been eligible to claim.